The 2026 mandate

 Under this mandate, every business in Morocco must issue invoices electronically using standardized formats (UBL 2.1) and obtain clearance from the DGI before the invoice is legally valid.
 This clearance model means that invoices must be pre-validated by the tax authority.

-The system is built on Article 145-9 of Morocco's 2018 Finance Law, and xHub, a Moroccan software engineering firm, has been selected as the technological partner to develop the national e-invoicing platform.
+The system is built on Article 145 of Morocco's General Tax Code (CGI), and xHub, a Moroccan software engineering firm, has been selected as the technological partner to develop the national e-invoicing platform.

 Key milestones in Morocco's e-invoicing rollout